Provable Preimage Under-Approximation for Neural Networks (Full Version): Conclusion

 \section{Conclusion}

-We present an efficient and practical algorithm for preimage approximation of neural networks.
-Our algorithm is the first \emph{anytime} approach, with the output after each iteration being a valid under-approximation that is guaranteed to continually improve.
-This allows the user to freely configure the approximation according to a time budget or target coverage.
-As an application, we demonstrate verification of global quantitative properties of neural networks.
-Our evaluation on a range of benchmark tasks shows significant advantage in runtime efficiency compared with exact preimage generation.
-One promising direction for future work is to explore multi-neuron relaxation techniques to reduce accumulated errors through deep layers, further improving scalability.
+We present an efficient and flexible algorithm for preimage under-approximation of neural networks.
+Our \emph{anytime} method derives from the observation that linear relaxation can be used to efficiently produce under-approximations, in conjunction with custom-designed strategies for iteratively decomposing the problem to rapidly improve the approximation quality.
+Unlike previous approaches, it is designed for, and scales to, both low and high-dimensional problems.
+Experimental evaluation on a range of benchmark tasks shows significant advantage in runtime efficiency and scalability, and the utility of our method for important applications in quantitative verification and robustness analysis.

-\section{Acknowledgments}
+\subsubsection{Acknowledgments}

 This project received funding from the ERC under the European Union’s Horizon 2020 research and innovation programme (FUN2MODEL, grant agreement No.~834115) and ELSA: European Lighthouse on Secure and Safe AI project (grant agreement No. 101070617 under UK guarantee).

-We present below the experiment setup, complete experimental results for the vehicle parking task, detailed configuration of neural network controllers, and the complete proofs for propositions and theorems.
+This work was done in part while Benjie Wang was visiting the Simons Institute for the Theory of Computing.

-\subsection{Experiment Setup}
+\section{Experiment Setup}

-We implement our preimage approximation generation framework in Python.
+We implement our preimage approximation approach and perform evaluation in Python.
 We use CROWN~\cite{crown} to perform linear relaxation on the nonlinear activation functions and bound propagation.
-We use the NNet package~\cite{nnet} and ONNX library of PyTorch \cite{pytorch} for neural network format conversion, For polyhedral operation and computation, we use the Parma Polyhedra Library (PPL) \cite{Bagnara2008PPL} to build the polyhedron object and use Qhull \cite{qhull} to compute the polytope volume.
+We use the NNet package~\cite{nnet} and ONNX library of PyTorch \cite{pytorch} for neural network format conversion.
+For polyhedral operation and computation, we use the Parma Polyhedra Library (PPL) \cite{Bagnara2008PPL} to build the polyhedron object and use Qhull \cite{qhull} to compute the polytope volume.
 All experiments are conducted on a cluster with Intel Xeon Gold 6252 2.1GHz CPU, and NVIDIA 2080Ti GPU.